add0242/NETSCANNER/README.md

 # NETSCANNER

 This project was created as part of my final year undergraduate development project for my Bachelor of Science degree.

-This program will conduct a comprehensive scan of the local network and surrounding wireless networks using basic OS utilities, Nmap and airodump-ng.
+This program will conduct a comprehensive scan of the local network and surrounding wireless networks using basic OS utilities, Network Mapper (Nmap) and airodump-ng.

 ## Demo

 Insert gif or link to demo

 ## Execution